Space Talks & Lectures

 Most of Sergei Korolyov's early designs involved spherical shapes for sound engineering reasons.
 This is a review covering Sputnik, early Luna spacecraft and the Vostok/Zenit spacecraft capable of returning to Earth.
 They were a significant factor in space exploration, launched by the world's most-used orbital rocket.
-Zenit still exists today, aimed for orbit with 2012's Bion-M spacecraft.
+Zenit still exists today, the latest version going into space during 2013 as the Bion M-1 spacecraft.

 The title is borrowed from a book by Dr Desmond King-Hele who, in turn, took it from a literary source.
 The talk looks at basic satellite orbits and their evolution into specialist orbits for particular tasks.
 It then looks at how the orbits of the Salyut, Mir, ISS and Tiangong space stations dictate the specific dates on which visiting missions can be launched.